rapid7/metasploit-framework/How-to-parse-an-HTTP-response.md

 ## Getting a response

-To get a response, you can either use [Rex::Proto::Http::Client](https://github.com/rapid7/metasploit-framework/wiki/How-to-send-an-HTTP-request-using-Rex%3A%3AProto%3A%3AHttp%3A%3AClient), or the [HttpClient](https://github.com/rapid7/metasploit-framework/wiki/How-to-Send-an-HTTP-Request-Using-HTTPClient) mixin to make an HTTP request.
+To get a response, you can either use [[Rex::Proto::Http::Client|How to send an HTTP request using Rex Proto Http Client]], or the [[HttpClient|How to Send an HTTP Request Using HttpClient]] mixin to make an HTTP request.
 If you are writing a module, you should use the mixin.

 The following is an example of using the #send_request_cgi method from HttpClient: